An apprenticeship in folk tale and living tradition

 How to read different audiences, find the opportunities that suit you, and own your identity as a teller — rooted in tradition, but with a voice that's distinctly your own.

-5 Walking the Talk (Live telling & Support)
+5. Walking the Talk (Live Telling & Support)

 Real world storytelling experience+ feedback

 You'll be telling — at sessions, at gigs, in the world — and bringing that experience back to the group for honest feedback, support, and celebration.
-This isn't a classroom anymore.
-It's a launchpad.

 WHAT YOU'LL WALK AWAY WITH